Gayatri Chakravorty Spivak: 1960s and 1970s

-In 1959, upon graduation, she secured employment as an English tutor for forty hours a week.
-Her MA thesis was on the representation of innocence in Wordsworth with M.H.
-Abrams.
+In 1959, upon graduation from Presidency College, she secured full-time employment as an English tutor.
 In 1961, Spivak joined the graduate program in English at Cornell University in the United States, travelling on money borrowed on a so-called "life mortgage".
-In 1962, unable to secure financial aid from the department of English, she transferred to a new program called Comparative Literature, although she had insufficient preparation in French and German.
-Her dissertation was under the guidance of the program's first director, Paul de Man, titled Myself Must I Remake: The Life and Poetry of W.B.
-Yeats.
-In 1963–1964, she attended Girton College, Cambridge, as a research student under the supervision of Professor T.R.
-Henn, writing on the representation of the stages of development of the lyric subject in the poetry of Yeats.
+Unable to secure financial aid from the department of English, she transferred to the new comparative literature program, although she had insufficient preparation in French and German.
+She completed her Master of Arts in 1962, studying under M. H. Abrams.
+In 1963–1964, she attended Girton College, Cambridge, as a research student under the supervision of T.R.
+Henn, writing on the representation of the stages of development of the lyric subject in the poetry of W. B. Yeats.
 She presented a course in the summer of 1963 on "Yeats and the Theme of Death" at the Yeats Summer School in Sligo, Ireland.

-(She returned there in 1987 to present Yeats' position within post-coloniality.)
+Spivak was appointed assistant professor at the University of Iowa in 1965.
+She co-founded the MFA in Translation in 1974 and became a full professor and director of the Comparative Literature Program a year later.
+While teaching at Iowa, she worked towards her PhD at Cornell.
+Her dissertation was under the guidance of the program's first director, Paul de Man, titled The Great Wheel: Stages in the Personality of Yeats's Lyric Speaker (1967); she later reworked it to be accessible for undergraduate students and published it as her first book, Myself Must I Remake: The Life and Poetry of W.B.
+Yeats (1974).
 While at Cornell, she served as the second female member of the Telluride Association.

-In the Fall of 1965, Spivak became an assistant professor in the English department of the University of Iowa.
-She received tenure in 1970.
-She did not publish her doctoral dissertation, "The Great Wheel: Stages in the Personality of Yeats's Lyric Speaker" (Cornell, 1967), but decided to write a critical book on Yeats that would be accessible to her undergraduate students without compromising her intellectual positions.
-The result was her first book, written for young adults, Myself Must I Remake: The Life and Poetry of W.B.
-Yeats.
+She taught at the University of Iowa until 1977.

-In 1967, on her regular attempts at self-improvement, Spivak purchased a book, by an author unknown to her, entitled De la grammatologie.
-She decided to translate this book, and wrote a long translator's preface.
-This publication was immediately a success, and the "Translator's Preface" began to be used around the world as an introduction to the philosophy of deconstruction launched by the author, Jacques Derrida, whom Spivak met in 1971.
+In 1967, Spivak purchased De la grammatologie by Jacques Derrida, though she was unfamiliar with the author.
+She decided to translate the book, and wrote a translator's preface.
+This publication was a success, and the preface has since been used around the world as an introduction to the philosophy of deconstruction launched by Derrida, whom Spivak met in 1971.

-In 1974, at the University of Iowa, Spivak founded the MFA in Translation in the department of Comparative Literature.
-The following year, she became the Director of the Program in Comparative Literature and was promoted to a full professorship.
-In 1978, she was National Humanities Professor at the University of Chicago.
-She received many subsequent residential visiting professorships and fellowships.
-In 1978, she joined the University of Texas at Austin as professor of English and Comparative Literature.
+In 1977–78, she was a National Humanities Fellow at the University of Chicago.
+Also in 1978, she joined the University of Texas at Austin as professor of English and comparative literature, teaching there until 1982.